zhiyi7/fastify-app/README.md

 ## Other features

-### Database

-If the `database` section is set in the config, it will also connect to the database using the `knex` package.
-The initialized knex instance will be stored in the `global.knex` variable in the process scope.

 ### Config object

 The config object passed to the default exported function can be accessed via `app.config`